 Gregory R. Page is the retired Chairman and Chief Executive Officer of Cargill, an international marketer, processor and distributor of agricultural, food, financial and industrial products and services.
 He was named Corporate Vice President & Sector President, Financial Markets and Red Meat Group of Cargill in 1998, Corporate Executive Vice President, Financial Markets and Red Meat Group in 1999, and President and Chief Operating Officer in 2000.
 He became Chairman and Chief Executive Officer in 2007 and was named Executive Chairman in 2013.
 Mr. Page served as Executive Director from 2015 to 2016, after which he retired from the Cargill Board.
-Mr. Page is a director of 3M and Deere & Company and is a member of the Advisory Committee of the Agriculture Division of DowDuPont, Corteva.
-He is past Chairman and current board member of Big Brothers Big Sisters of America.
-Mr. Page is a former director of Carlson and the immediate past President and a board member of the Northern Star Council of the Boy Scouts of America.
-He is a member of the board of the American Refugee Committee.
+He is a director of 3M and Deere & Company and is non-executive chairman and a director of Corteva, Inc. Mr. Page is past Chairman and current board member of Big Brothers Big Sisters of America, a former director of Carlson, and past President and a board member of the Northern Star Council of the Boy Scouts of America.
+He is a board member of Alight (fka the American Refugee Committee).

 Director Qualifications: As the retired Chairman and former Chief Executive Officer of one of the largest global corporations, Mr. Page brings extensive leadership and global business experience, in-depth knowledge of commodity markets, and a thorough familiarity with the key operating processes of a major corporation, including financial systems and processes, global market dynamics and succession management.
-Mr. Page's experience and expertise provide him valuable insight on financial, operational and strategic matters.
+Mr. Page's experience and expertise enable him to provide him valuable insight on financial, operational and strategic matters.
+His senior leadership experience is of particular benefit to Eaton in his role as Chair of the Compensation and Organization Committee.